mmzsource/tankbattle/README.md

 - [ ] Logging
 - [ ] Monitoring
 - [ ] Decent REST API /world/1/tank/2
 - [ ] Hexagonal Design.
 Core contains mapping from positions to gameobjects.
       Boundary converts between normal world representation & position mapping.
 - [ ] Return standard data object from core.
-Something like {:in ...
+Something like {:out ... :err ...}
-      :out ... :err ...} and then make conversion to the outside world as thin as possible; basically only move data from Response object to external representation (like REST server or cmd client, or ...)
+      and then make conversion to the outside world as thin as possible;
+      basically only move data from Response object to external representation (like REST server or cmd client, or web socket, or ...)

-- [ ] Some resources (mostly found in the talk pointed to in the first link)
+### Data driven design ideas

 - Effect ive Clojure about data oriented Clojure - https://www.youtube.com/watch?v=IZlt6hH8YiA
 - UltraTestable Coding Style -